 Published on Brock University (http://brocku.ca)

-With a panel of judges listening and the clock running — three minutes and not a second more — students have the chance to test their ability to talk about their research and why it matters in a way that will inform and captivate a non-specialist audience.
+With a panel of judges listening and the clock running — three minutes and not a second more — graduate students have the chance to test their ability to talk about their research and why it matters in a way that will inform and captivate a non-specialist audience.

-They are entitled to use one — as in only 1 — PowerPoint slide.
+Participants are entitled to use one — as in only 1 — PowerPoint slide.
 No fancy stuff allowed, just a single static slide to be displayed for the full presentation.

 All in all, it's a great way for students to sharpen professional communication skills and apply these to today's world, from grant writing to job applications.

 There are cash awards on the line for top places in the competition.
 And, even better, our winner will compete for provincial glory with an expenses-paid trip to the Ontario 3MT® contest.
 The top finishers from Ontario will advance to a virtual national competition that will be held in June.